 More information is available on the admin e-guide.

-If you cannot complete the EDH form by 21 September, the payment will be postponed, until you have completed the form.
+If you cannot complete the EDH form in time, the payment will be postponed, until you have completed the form.
 One this is done, payment may take 4 or 5 working days.

 Departing personnel who have books to be returned can return them in the red box in the Library entrance (building 52/1-052) or by internal mail.
 If you cannot enter the CERN site, you can send them back to CERN Library by snail mail at the following address: